hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 defines an agreed common layout that facilities can adhere to.

-Nexus metadata and data are stored in Hierarchical Data Format Files (HDF5) with a .nxs extension although standards HDF5 extensions are sometimes used.
+Nexus metadata and data are stored in Hierarchical Data Format Files (HDF5) with a ``.nxs`` extension although standards HDF5 extensions are sometimes used.
-Files must use the ``.nxs`` file extension in order to use this io plugin.
+Files must use the ``.nxs`` file extension in order to use this IO plugin.
 Using the ``.nxs`` extension will default to the Nexus loader.
 If your file has an HDF5 extension, you can also explicitly set the Nexus file reader: